 Mr. Schottler is dedicated to helping you make the right decisions when creating a will or trust to ensure your values are protected and your loved ones are taken care of.

 He is currently licensed to practice law in Illinois and provides legal help to the Chicagoland area.

-That is why I have put together a free guide giving you the 12 Things to Consider Before Creating a Will or Trust.
+That is why we have put together a free guide giving you the 12 Things to Consider Before Creating a Will or Trust.

 At Schottler & Associates, we can help you ensure that your intentions are clear so that when your valuables need to be divided, your values remain protected.
 We can help you identify your needs so that you can put the best measures in place.

 Believe it or not, 40% of Americans over the age of 45 don’t have a will, and the reasons most often cited are: feeling they didn’t need one (17%), feeling it’s not an urgent task (22%), and never finding the time to make one (57%).
 Yet incapacitation and death are unpredictable.

 Having a living will and last will and testament in place not only remove ambiguity and avoid unnecessary complications, but it will avoid laying an undue burden on your loved ones while ensuring that the right people are in control of or receive the correct parts of your assets.

 Estate planning is an important step in protecting your family should you be incapacitated or die, and a key option for that plan may be a trust.
 Unlike a will, your trust actively survives your death, guided by the successor trustee so that all trust property is delivered as laid out.
 Most importantly, property held in living trust avoids the probate process.
 Schottler & Associates can help those in the Chicagoland area set up a trust for the future.